-Note: We always advise that on top of learning the basics of tech, you have a technical advisor as a non-technical founder when you first set out to onboard developers.
+I always advise that on top of learning the basics of tech, you have a technical advisor as a non-technical founder when you first set out to onboard developers.

 They’ll be able to quickly validate the profiles you’re looking at to ensure you’re only talking to developers with the skills your startup needs.

 Speak to Developers.
 A Lot of Developers